tjd1234/cmpt135spring2024/obsidian/135website2024/recursion.md

 You can see here that `S` gets called exactly 6 times, and that it returns exactly 6 times.
 The indentation shows which calls go with which returns; notice that `S(5)` is the first to be called but the last to return.

 ## Fibonacci Numbers
-Base cases can have multiple rules.
+A function can have multiple base cases.
 For example, the [[Fibonacci numbers|Fibonacci sequence]] is 1, 1, 2, 3, 5, 8, 13, ....
 The first two numbers of the sequence are 1, and then after that each number is the sum of the two before it.
 More mathematically, the $n$th  [[Fibonacci numbers|Fibonacci number]] $f(n)$ can be defined with this recurrence relation:

 $$
 \begin{align}